 Vietnam returned 25 sets of American remains in January 1989.
 The identities of Dunlap, a chief warrant officer, and Sanderlin, a staff sergeant, were confirmed through dental records.

-Vanden Eykel, a chief warrant officer, and Shanley, a sergeant, were never positively identified.
-But two months ago, a military board ruled that the men’s remains were among those of Dunlap and Sanderlin.
+Vanden Eykel, a chief warrant officer, and Shanley, a sergeant, have never been positively identified.
+But two months ago, a military board ruled that the men’s remains were included with those of Dunlap and Sanderlin.